We welcome those who wish to visit our Sanctuary, see our wolves and wolf dogs, and learn about these remarkable animals.

 Important Notes and Rules

 - Please arrive promptly as we cannot guarantee appointments for late arrivals.
 Since we are located at a private residence, we also request that you not arrive too early.
+Staff will open our gates approximately 15 minutes before the start of your tour.

 - If you know in advance that you will be unable to make your appointment, please let us know so that we may book other visitors for that time.
 To cancel your booking, send us an email.